owulveryck/blog/content/post/journey-onnx-day2.md

 * I am now using a pointer to `gorgonia.ExprGraph` in the `computationGraph` structure
 * I am using `gorgonia.Node` instead of the `node` structure

-The main loops remains similar:
+The main loops remain similar:

 * creating a node object from the TensorProto (or ValueInfoProto) and adding them to the graph (which is transparent with gorgonia)
 * processing the operator nodes

-Here is an exemple with the _Initializers_ of the model (the tensor is generated thanks to the `NewTensor` we wrote before):
+Here is an example with the _Initializers_ of the model (the tensor is generated thanks to the `NewTensor` we wrote before):

 {{< highlight go >}}
 type computationGraph struct {